nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U4_to_U6.rst

 :Step 5: Modify avrs environment file in /home/stack/nuage-tripleo-heat-templates/environments/.

+    **Please notice these are sample templates and parameter values can be customized depending on the use case.
+Please contact Nuage for the recommended values for these parameters**.

-    **For single-role AVRS deployment,** the environment file can found at:  `compute-avrs-environment.yaml <../../nuage-tripleo-heat-templates/environments/compute-avrs-environment.yaml>`_ file.
+    **For single-role AVRS deployment** environment file can found at:  `compute-avrs-environment.yaml <../../nuage-tripleo-heat-templates/environments/compute-avrs-environment.yaml>`_ file.
 See the sample in the `Sample Templates`_ section.

-    **For multi-role AVRS deployment,** the environment file can be found at : `compute-avrs-mutlirole-environment.yaml <../../nuage-tripleo-heat-templates/environments/compute-avrs-mutlirole-environment.yaml>`_ file.
+    **For multi-role AVRS deployment** environment file can be found at : `compute-avrs-mutlirole-environment.yaml <../../nuage-tripleo-heat-templates/environments/compute-avrs-mutlirole-environment.yaml>`_ file.
 See the sample in the `Sample Templates`_ section.

-    **Please notice these are sample templates and parameter values can be customized depending on the use case.
-Please contact Nuage for the recommended values for these parameters**.

     a.
-For AVRS deployment, Virtual Accelerator requires information including which logical cores run the fast path, list of ports enabled in the fast path, additional fast path options and so on to be set inside `/etc/fast-path.env`.
+For AVRS deployment, Virtual Accelerator requires information like which logical cores run the fast path, list of ports enabled in the fast path, additional fast path options etc.., to be set inside `/etc/fast-path.env`.
        Below is the mapping between parameters in heat template to parameters in `fast-path.env`.

     ::